For questions that aren’t answered here you can email me (elena {at} biscuitsandsuch.com) or ask me on formspring.

 What is a grit?

 Grits are the coarser half of what is produced when corn is ground in a stone mill.
 The finer half, what makes it through the filtering screens, is corn meal.
 Do not mistake grits with G.R.I.T.S., or Girls Raised In The South.
-Because they will mentally beat you senseless with their knowledge of manners and southern customs.
+One is a delicious anytime of day food, the other is a very proper lady.

 Can I suggest a recipe?